 You can make a film canister blow its lid by putting dry ice inside of it.
 Put a piece or a few pieces of dry ice inside an empty film container.
 You want it to be half to ¾ of the way full.
 Then put the lid back onto the canister.

 Point the film canister away from you and anyone else or sit it somewhere flat and take a few steps back.
 The pressure will begin to build inside the container from the gas being released as the dry ice melts.
 When the pressure builds up enough, it will pop the cap off the container.

 The cap can fly a few yards so safety goggles are a good idea.
-If you try this with another type of container, such as drink bottles, the pressure can cause the bottle to explode causing damage to ears or the lid could fly off and hurt someone.
+If you try this with another type of container, such as drink bottles, the pressure can cause the bottle to explode, causing damage to the ears, or, the lid could fly off and hurt someone.
 So be careful when using dry ice in sealed containers.

 Blow up a balloon using dry ice.
 First, put a few pieces of dry ice into the bottle.
 Then quickly put the opening of the balloon over the mouth of the bottle.